matthewsj/elm-socketio/README.md

 ## Quickstart

 You need to have already installed Node.js on your system.
-Clone this repository and from the root directory:
+From a terminal, run:

 ```
 $ git clone https://github.com/matthewsj/elm-socketio